Conservatism in the United States

-Conservatism in the United States is a political and social philosophy based on a belief in limited government, individualism, traditionalism, republicanism, and limited federal governmental power in relation to U.S. states.
-Conservative and Christian media organizations, along with American conservative figures, are influential, and American conservatism is one of the majority political ideologies within the Republican Party.
+Conservatism in the United States is one of two major political ideologies in the United States, with the other being liberalism (more specifically, modern social liberalism).
+Traditional American conservatism is characterized by a belief in individualism, traditionalism, capitalism, republicanism, and limited federal governmental power in relation to U.S. states, although 21st century developments have shifted it towards right-wing populist themes.

-American conservatives traditionally supported what they considered Christian values, moral absolutism, traditional family values, and American exceptionalism, while opposing abortion, euthanasia, and same-sex marriage.
-Modern conservatives tend to favor economic liberalism and neoliberalism, and is generally pro-business and pro-capitalism, while supporting anti-communism and opposing labor unions, inflation, and affirmative action.
-It often advocates a strong national defense, gun rights, free trade, capital punishment, and a defense of Western culture from perceived threats posed by both communism and moral relativism.
-21st-century American conservatives tend to oppose or question epidemiology, climate science, and evolution more frequently than moderates or liberals.
+American conservatives maintain support from the Christian right and its interpretation of Christian values and moral absolutism, while generally opposing abortion, euthanasia, and some LGBT rights.
+They tend to favor economic liberalism, and are generally pro-business and pro-capitalism, while more strongly opposing communism and labor unions than liberals and social democrats.
+Recent shifts have moved it towards national conservatism, protectionism, cultural conservatism, and a more realist foreign policy.

+Conservatives often advocate for strong national defense, gun rights, capital punishment, and a defense of Western culture from perceived threats posed by communism, Islamism, and moral relativism.
+Some American conservatives may question epidemiology, anthropogenic climate change, and evolution more frequently than moderates or liberals.

 Overview

-The history of American conservatism has been marked by tensions and competing ideologies.
-Fiscal conservatives and libertarians favor capitalism, individualism, limited government, and laissez-faire economics.
-They advocate low taxes, free markets, deregulation, privatization, and reduced government spending and government debt.

-Social conservatives see traditional social values, often rooted in the nuclear family and religion, as being threatened by secularism and moral relativism.
-They tend to support prayer in public schools and school vouchers for religious schools, while opposing abortion and LGBT rights.

-Neoconservatives want to expand what they see as American ideals throughout the world.
-Paleoconservatives advocate restrictions on immigration, non-interventionist foreign policy, and opposition to multiculturalism.
-Most conservative factions nationwide, except some libertarians, support a unilateral foreign policy, and a strong military.
-Most, especially libertarians, support gun ownership rights, citing the Second Amendment to the United States Constitution.
-The conservative movement of the 1950s attempted to bring together these divergent strands, stressing the need for unity to prevent the spread of "godless communism".
+In the United States, conservativism is often defined differently from how it is viewed and described in Europe and other regions of the world.
+Following the American Revolution, Americans rejected the core ideals of European conservatism, including landed nobility, hereditary monarchy, established churches, and powerful armies.

-American conservatives generally consider individual liberty—within the bounds of conservative values—as the fundamental trait of democracy.
+Conservatives in the United States historically view individual liberty within the bounds of conservative values as the fundamental trait of democracy.
 They typically believe in a balance between federal government and states' rights.
-Apart from some right-libertarians, American conservatives tend to favor strong action in areas they believe to be within government's legitimate jurisdiction, particularly national defense and law enforcement.
-Social conservatives—many of them religious—often oppose abortion and same-sex marriage.
-They often favor prayer in public schools and government funding for private religious schools.
+Apart from some right-libertarians, American conservatives tend to favor strong action in areas they believe to be within government's legitimate jurisdiction, particularly national defense and law enforcement while opposing government intervention in social issues such as healthcare and the environment.
+Social conservatives, including many of religious organizations and leaders, often oppose abortion and same-sex marriage.
+On education policy, American conservatives often support prayer in public schools and school choice, which enhances parents' choice between public, private, and parochial in primary education.